What do the results of the elections mean?

 The Tories had been braced for a tough set of elections, with the partygate saga over lockdown-busting parties in No 10, a grim outlook for household finances and a series of scandals involving Conservative MPs all adding to the usual difficulties facing a governing party at local elections.

-The scale of the losses will inevitably lead to further pressure on Mr Johnson as MPs return to Westminster on Monday.
+The scale of the losses will inevitably lead to further pressure on Mr Johnson as MPs return to Westminster.

 He will hope Tuesday’s Queen’s Speech offers the opportunity to reset his administration and focus on issues including the cost-of-living crisis, which looks set to dominate domestic politics for months to come.